New month! New set of books on my TBR list! SEPTEMBER!

 Nothing will get in his way.
 Nothing except Carter.

-Upon reading reviews about this novel, it seems to me that it’s a combination of suspense and sociology it is still under contemporary novel though.
-I’m not fond of reading novels containing political concept simply because it stresses me.
-I’ll give it a shot.
+Upon reading reviews about this novel, it seems to me that it’s a combination of suspense and sociology it is still under contemporary novel though but I’m not that fond of reading political-concept novels because it stresses me.
+It’s Hoover’s writing so why not give it a shot?

 - Ugly Love